Concert Liability Insurance

 NEW EXPANDED CLASSIFICATIONS INCLUDING RAP & HIP HOP!

-AFIG Entertainment is an innovator of entertainment and special event liability insurance.
+AFIG Entertainment is an innovator of entertainment liability insurance.
 AFIG is a leading provider of Concert Liability Insurance.
 We offer comprehensive insurance programs for our entertainment clients developed from the experience garnered by decades of work in this field.
 Our programs have provided outstanding protection for thousands of entertainers, promoters and venues spanning the spectrum of R&B to Rock To Rap and Hip Hop.
 Events insured by AFIG Entertainment have featured a diverse group of national performers ranging from Aretha Franklin and Three Dog Night to Kid Rock, Yung Joc and Lil Wayne.